-Down in Davao, a city best known for its funky-smelling durian fruit and as the hometown of popular no-nonsense President Rodrigo Duterte, an appreciation for good food and drink has taken root.
+Down in Davao, a city is best known for its funky-smelling durian fruit and as the hometown of popular no-nonsense President Rodrigo Duterte, an appreciation for good food and drink has taken root.
 A quick pop into Huckleberry Southern Kitchen and Bar is all you need for proof.

 Found on the ground floor of a beautiful two-story heritage house, Huckleberry specializes in the cuisine of the American South, with a bit of Mexican and Creole soul food thrown in for good measure.
 But as co-owner Chris Pamintuan tells it, perhaps the food isn’t the primary reason for the restaurant’s establishment.
 “I thought that the food of the Deep South would go well with a whiskey bar,” he confesses with a grin.

 After spending more than a decade in San Francisco, Chris came home in 2011 to take the reins of the family business, the long-standing Apo View Hotel.
 Because of Chris’ experience in the hospitality industry (he is also an investor in Hog & Rocks, the first ham and oyster bar in San Francisco), his cousin Kim Pamintuan approached him with the idea of putting up a restaurant in Davao.
-The rest is history?
+Is the rest history?
 Not quite.
 They still needed a space.
 And this is where restaurateurs Vince and Tricie Arcenas came in.
 Just as the lease on one of their restaurants was ending, they offered the Pamintuan cousins the location.
 Everything else quickly fell into place.
 Kim, the CFO of Ann Pamintuan Design and Furniture, did much of the design work, infusing a warm, cozy vibe with the place’s brick walls, hipster-approved Edison filament bulbs, and cool artwork.
 In the private dining room, Chris’ brother Macky, a noted children’s book illustrator, created the quirky mural art.

 To head the kitchen, executive chef Kenneth Villaluz, who relocated to Davao from Manila, was brought in.
 Best known as the chef-patron of the progressive Filipino restaurant Tiago in Quezon City, Kenneth quickly found his groove preparing a Southern-inspired menu, which includes hearty entrees such as Nashville hot chicken wings, pork belly with apple salad, Southern fried chicken with corn muffins, slow-roasted beef belly, and huevos rancheros.